brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-30-googles-transformer-product-line-is-building-a-microsoft-slaying-open-source-optimus-prime.md

----
-layout: post
-title: Google's Transformer product line is building a Microsoft-slaying open-source Optimus Prime
+# Google's Transformer product line is building a Microsoft-slaying open-source Optimus Prime
----

 If you're a tech geek like me you undoubtedly follow Google - and you also probably know all the transformers by heart.
 By using Transformers as an allegory we can put Google's transformation into context.